 - Organize local Democrats.

 But in reality — they haven’t been doing much of this.
-That’s why I am running.
+That’s why I ran.
 The seats in our electoral district have been vacant for years.
 As best I can tell, almost a decade.
-The current Queens Democratic party, led by Joseph Crowley, fills these seats with his colleagues, who rubber stamp whatever it is he’s decided.
+The current Queens Democratic party, now lead by Gregory Meeks, fills these seats with his colleagues, who rubber stamp whatever it is he’s decided.
 The committee is only required to meet every two years.
 Along with fellow progressives — we want to change that, and make the Queens Democratic party a party that is truly represented by the people.

 So, who am I, and what do I believe in?

 I’m almost a lifelong Queens resident (born in Brooklyn, was a toddler in Long Island), but was raised in Bay Terrace.
 I went to CUNY Queens College and studied Anthropology, where I met my husband (who now teaches there.).
-I’ve lived in Rego Park, Kew Gardens Hills, and now we’re raising our toddler daughter and geriatric dog in Oakland Gardens.
-You’ve likely seen me out playing (and cleaning up after) them, in our courtyard, or walking to daycare, or to get something to eat.
+I’ve lived in Rego Park, Kew Gardens Hills, and now we’re raising our daughter and geriatric dog in Oakland Gardens.
+You’ve likely seen me out playing in our courtyard, or walking to daycare, or to get something to eat.

 What do I believe?